PCMDI/input4MIPs_CVs/docs/usage-data-user/downloading.md

 It is possible to download datasets using [esgpull](https://esgf.github.io/esgf-download/).
 The installation instructions are [here](https://esgf.github.io/esgf-download/installation/).

-Having installed esgpull, make sure it is installed on your system with
+Having installed esgpull, make sure it is configured on your system with

 ```sh
 esgpull self install